 If your General Motors SUV or truck is losing coolant, with no visible signs of a leak, the source may shock you.
 Worse, allowing the problem to go on often results in a new engine.
 A cracked cylinder head is not the only potential cause, but it is a known problem on the General Motors V8 engines, in certain year models.

-Between 2001 and 2006 GM manufactured millions of vehicles, several with defective cylinder heads.
+Between 2001 and 2006 GM manufactured millions of engines, many with defective cylinder heads castings.
 The cylinder head castings are weak in the area where the head bolts pass through.
 Over time, the heating and cooling cycles of the engine take a toll and the head may crack.
-The cracks often appear in the area of the center row of head bolts.
+The cracks most often appear around the center row of head bolts.
 This is under the engine valve cover, and we cannot see it from the outside.
 This makes the problem more difficult to diagnose.
-Since coolant is leaking into the engine oil, a great deal of damage can quickly occur.
+Coolant is leaking into the engine oil and a great deal of engine damage can quickly occur.